barstown/ansible-training/README.md

 A folder structure is provided in this repository in order to split laboratory content and improve the clarity of the training.
 The following folders have been included with a specific objective:

 -   iac_tower -> Includes Red Hat Ansible Tower configuration as a code.
--   examples -> Includes son Ansible playbooks and roles which could be useful in a future steps.
+-   examples -> Includes some Ansible playbooks and roles which will be used for troubleshooting and sanity-checks.
 -   training -> Lessons structure which includes Red Hat Ansible Engine's specific exercises with solutions.
 -   training_microsoft -> Lessons structure which includes specific Red Hat Ansible Tower's exercises focus on Azure environment and Microsoft Servers administration.